1999AZZAR/chaining-mcp-server/README.md

    docker build --no-cache -t chaining-mcp-server .
    ```

-## Integration with Sequential Thinking MCP
+## Integration with Other MCP Servers

+This server is designed to work seamlessly with other MCP servers in your ecosystem:

+### Sequential Thinking MCP Integration
-This server is designed to work seamlessly with the sequential thinking MCP server.
-When both are available, the chaining server can:
+When the sequential thinking MCP server is available, the chaining server can:
 1. Use sequential thinking to analyze complex problems
 2. Generate more intelligent route suggestions
 3. Provide detailed reasoning for recommendations
 4. Handle multi-step workflow planning

+### Awesome Copilot Integration
+The server integrates with awesome-copilot to provide:
+1. Access to curated development collections and instructions
+2. Expert guidance for various programming languages and frameworks
+3. Best practices and development workflows
+4. Structured learning resources for different skill levels

+### Project-Guardian Integration
+The chaining server complements Project-Guardian by:
+1. Providing high-level coordination and orchestration
+2. Offering development guidance and workflow management
+3. Maintaining reliability monitoring and error recovery
+4. Avoiding duplicate functionality (database operations are handled by Project-Guardian)

 ## License